Matt Ford (writer)

-Matt Ford, known professionally as Pinky Beecroft, is an Australian singer-songwriter, performer and screenwriter.
-From 1997 to 2005 he was the lead singer and keyboardist for alternative rockers, Machine Gun Fellatio.
+Matt Ford, former stage name Pinky Beecroft, is an Australian screenwriter, singer-songwriter, and performer.

+From 1997 to 2005 he was the lead singer and keyboardist for alternative rockers Machine Gun Fellatio.
 His group Pinky Beecroft and the White Russians released an album, Somethin' Somewhere Better, in August 2008.
-As a songwriter he co-wrote, "No Aphrodisiac" (December 1997), with bandmate Chit Chat Von Loopin Stab and The Whitlams' Tim Freedman.
-At the ARIA Music Awards of 1998 it won Song of the Year for The Whitlams.
+As a songwriter he co-wrote "No Aphrodisiac" with bandmate Chit Chat Von Loopin Stab and The Whitlams' Tim Freedman.

+He has written scripts for a number of television series, most recently Underbelly: Vanishing Act (2022) and Warnie (2023), and has also worked as a producer.

 Music

 He was the lead singer and songwriter of Australian band Machine Gun Fellatio.
 He quit the band in 2005, at which point the group split up.
-He is the lead singer of Pinky Beecroft & The White Russians. and has released a self-titled EP and a full-length album entitled Somethin' Somewhere better and Pretty Black.
+He became the lead singer of Pinky Beecroft and The White Russians and released a self-titled EP and a full-length album entitled Somethin' Somewhere better and Pretty Black.

 He made a number of appearances on the ABC television series The Glass House.

-He has also appeared on the Network Ten series The Panel, as well as In Siberia Tonight on SBS-TV.

-Beecroft co-wrote the song "No Aphrodisiac" (credited as Matt Ford).
+Ford co-wrote the song "No Aphrodisiac".
 The song was recorded by The Whitlams and went on to win an ARIA Award for Song of the Year.

 Writing

 Under his birthname, Matt Ford, he has written for a number of TV series, including Farscape, a popular US-Australian TV series broadcast on the Sci-Fi channel, and Sweat, which starred Heath Ledger.

 His writing credits also include the long-running Australian series Stingers, Love Is a Four Letter Word, Medivac, Wildside, G.P., and Lochie Leonard.

-He was the writer of ROAD, a telefeature for SBS Independent, produced by Enda Murray and Lisa Duff and using an all-indigenous Australian cast and crew.
+He was the writer of ROAD, a telefeature for SBS Independent, produced by Enda Murray and Lisa Duff and using an all-Indigenous Australian cast and crew.
 It screened on SBS-TV.

-He wrote the screenplay for the documentary feature Killing Priscilla, directed by Academy-Award winner Lizzie Gardiner and screened in Australia, the UK and the US.
+He wrote the screenplay for the documentary feature Killing Priscilla, directed by Academy-Award winner Lizzie Gardiner and screened in Australia, the UK, and the US.